 Disk Cache: Disk Cache aka (Disk Buffer) is the embedded memory in a hard disk drive (HDD) acting as a buffer between the rest of the computer and the physical hard disk platter that is used for storage.

-Software caching strategies are strategies that utilize software to store the neccessary data locally and retrieve it in an efficient and optimized manner.
+Software caching strategies are strategies that utilize software to store the necessary data locally and retrieve it in an efficient and optimized manner.

 CDN: Caching in the browser via Content Delivery Network (CDN) retains copies of web content at various points throughout a network and serves them to clients from the closest network location.